“Fontana Di Panno Morti”(death cloth fountain)

 Fountain installation, oil crayon on cotton, irrigation system, plastic flowers, knifes

 Max Pilger contributed performative acts, objects as well as an installation in collaboration with Pablo Schlumberger.
-Right at the beginning of the tour Pilger and Schlumberger handed out 20 to 30 sealed water bags filled up with spring water.
-Those were to be carried during the long walk by spectators and participants of the procession.
+At the starting point of the procession Pilger and Schlumberger handed out 20 to 30 sealed water bags filled up with spring water.
+Those were to be carried during the walk by following spectators and participants of the procession.